rachael-gatwiri/simple-portfolio-trial/README.md

 ##### Link to live site in GitHub pages
 https://github.com/rachael-gatwiri/port-folio.git

+## known Bugs

+This website is a work in progress.
+As her skills develop, Rachael will add and edit the html and css accordingly to create a more engaging and interactive experience.

 ## Technology used
 * HTML
 * CSS
 * bootstrap

+## SUPPORT AND CONTACT DETAILS

+If you run into any issues, or have questions, ideas or concerns, please contact Catherine at rachaelmuga1@gmail.com or [rachael-gatwiri] on github.
+Please also feel free to make a meaningful contribution to the code for her site!

 ### LICENCE
 Copyright (c) 2021 RachaeL